luisafgiraldo/API-s-/README.md

 ### Hi!
 What do you want to execute?

   1. Benchmarks
+  2. Epochs
-  2. Large Images
+  3. Large Images
-  3. Smoke-tests
+  4. Smoke-tests
-  4. Snapshot
+  5. Snapshot
-  5. VA
+  6. VA
+  7. Va_playwright

   **Select an option by typing the number** (e.g., `1` for Benchmarks).